UniBreakfast/lapland-js-spec/README.md

 It exports a `dataElf` object with one method to make it useful:

 #### `dataElf.link(dbStr)`
-a method that takes a connect string and makes more methods available on the `dataElf` object to work with the database.
+an async method that takes a connect string and makes more methods available on the `dataElf` object to work with the database.
 It also returns the `dataElf` object.